tonymorris/ppl/safety-briefing.md

     * CLOSE the throttle

-    * Land the Aircraft on the remaining runway
+    * Land the aircraft on the remaining runway

-        * Apply MAXIMUM breaking
+        * Apply maximum braking

         * Exit the runway at the closest taxiway

 * In the event of FIRE, FAILURE or ABNORMALITY after rotate WITHOUT remaining runway I WILL

-    * I will lower the nose adopt the glide attitude
+    * Lower the nose to adopt the glide attitude

     * Select a landing area within 30 degrees either side of the nose

-    * THE FIRST TIME I WILL ATEMPT A TURN BACK TO THE RUNWAY WILL BE ONLY IF
+    * The first time I will attempt a turn back to the runway will be only if

         * I have commenced a turn.

+        OR

         * Or have sufficient height to glide back to the runway.